 Let us know.

 Deacons and supporters have a unique opportunity to attend the Association for Episcopal Deacons' Triennial Conference, in beautiful New England, next June 2019.
-The Most Rev. Michael Curry will be preaching on the evening of June 6 at our opening Eucharist, and providing the keynote on the morning of June 7, at our site in Providence, RI.
-Our theme is: The Power of Hope: Transformation through Reconciliation and Relationship.
+The Most Rev. Michael Curry will be preaching on the evening of June 6 at our opening Eucharist, and providing the keynote on the morning of June 7.

 Friday afternoon will include a trip to the Center for Reconciliation located in the Diocesan Cathedral of St. John in Providence.
 The Center’s mission is focused on social justice, racial equality, and racial reconciliation.
 This organization has part of its roots in the 2013 AED Triennial Conference and provides a variety of events and programs that create opportunities for learning, sharing and discussing America’s history of slavery, the slave trade in the North, and its legacies.